Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

 **CTRL-Shift-P opens a terminal prompt at top** it also has better intellisense than the terminal window due to the picklist it generates as you type.
 Much easier to fork from github's web interface first.
-Then use the URL of your fork as the url of the repository I think this can be done using the git `clone` command some help: https://www.theregister.co.uk/2015/12/07/visual_studio_code_git_integration/
+Then use the URL of your fork as the url of the repository.
+I think this can be done using the git `clone` command some help: https://www.theregister.co.uk/2015/12/07/visual_studio_code_git_integration/

 # Module Breakdown